 Retail prices, needed for the percent change computations, were researched for the 100 coins back to January 1990.
 Thus, the CRCI baseline was set for January 1990 and assigned a score of 100.00 (indicating 100.00% of starting value).

-Also in the interests of consistency, the same 23-year time horizon, from January 2000 to January 2023, will be highlighted.
+In the interests of consistency, the same 24-year time horizon, from January 2000 to January 2024, is highlighted.